ohgaction/service_charge_scanner/README.md

 You can use the **S** key at any time to show you the original PDF file

+### How to extract a description

-The Trim description can be used if you press the T key.
+The Trim description can be used if you press the **T** key.
 You can now use the [ and the ] keys to trim down the receipt data to only show the description.
 Press T again to save this.
 In the next version, I'm going to look at doing this automatically using machine learning to detect descriptions.

 ### How to export results into a spreadsheet